Binaryify/vue-tetris/README-EN.md

 The browser will go to [http://localhost:8080](http://localhost:8080)

 ### multi-language
-In the [i18n.json](https://github.com/chvin/react-tetris/blob/master/i18n.json) is the configuration for the multi-language environment.
-You can change the language by passing the url parameter `lan` like this: `https://chvin.github.io/react-tetris/?lan=en`
+In the [i18n.json](https://github.com/Binaryify/vue-tetris/blob/master/src/i18n.json)is the configuration for the multi-language environment.
+You can change the language by passing the url parameter `lan` like this: `https://Binaryify.github.io/vue-tetris/?lan=en`
 ### Build
 ```
 npm run build